 Best long-haul city breaks

-To help you plan your next trip we asked Which? members to rate the long-haul cities they had visited in the last year.
+To help you plan your next trip we asked Which? members to rate the long-haul cities they had visited in the past year.

-The top cities in Africa, Asia, Australasia, the Middle East and the Americas have been rated here.
-And the very best offer a combination of great hotels, fabulous cuisine and wonderful cultural attractions, not to mention value for money.
+The top cities offer a combination of great hotels, fabulous cuisine and wonderful cultural attractions, not to mention value for money.

 |The best long-haul cities, as voted by you|

-Kyoto - best city break destination in Japan
+Singapore - best city break destination in Asia

 Cape Town - best city break destination in South Africa